FusionAuth/fusionauth-android-sdk/README.md

 <!--
 tag::forDocSiteContributing[]
 -->
-We hope you love using FusionAuth Android SDK, but in case you encounter a bug or an issue with the SDK please do let us know.
+We hope you love using FusionAuth Android SDK, but in case you encounter a bug or an issue with the SDK, please do let us know.

-Please only report issues for the FusionAuth Android SDK itself, if you have an issue with documentation or a client library follow [these instructions.](https://github.com/FusionAuth/fusionauth-issues)
+Please only report issues for the FusionAuth Android SDK itself if you have an issue with documentation or a client library follow [these instructions.](https://github.com/FusionAuth/fusionauth-issues)

 ### Community Guidelines